da4089/pyship/README.md

 python scripts a native application feel.
 Other attempts at creating a similar effect include programs like py2exe and cx_Freeze.

-Curretly only OSX is supported.
+Currently only OSX is supported.

 ## pre-requisites
 0. Install ActiveState Tcl/Tk 8.5